Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 🏛 The building as we see it now was built by the Omanis in 1600.
 The site had originally belonged to the Portuguese, and is the old Stone Town’s oldest building.

 There’s actually still evidence of a Portuguese church in the courtyard, along with other ruins.
 The Fort has been through many incarnations, and an amphitheatre was added in the 90s.
-It’s now the site of the Zanzibar International Film Festival.
+Now it’s the site of the Zanzibar International Film Festival each June.

 The amphitheatre is open-air, and you can see live music and dancing in the evenings.
 There is a restaurant as well and a tourist info centre.